For a very long time I have been pondering how I should call these majestic rarer European mountain berries.

 Even locals in the alps don’t always know where they can find wild Lingonberries.

-Some of our family members even travel by car first for an hour and then walk through the forests 4 hours just to find a few red and ripe lingonberries.
+Some of our family members even travel by car first for an hour and then walk through the forests for hours just to find a few red and ripe lingonberries.

 Well, I think Lingonberries are some of the most expensive local alpine fruits in the market and I will summarize why: